 - Click on the “Record” button in the window that opens.
-This will open up a dialogue box that gives you the option to record your entire screen, or just a specific window.
+This will open up a dialogue box that allows you to record your entire screen or just a specific window.

 - Click anywhere on the screen if you want your entire screen to be recorded.
 If you want to record only a part of your screen, click and drag over the section you want, and click “Start Recording” once the area has been drawn.

-Unfortunately, QuickTime Player doesn’t record the audio playing on your screen.
+Unfortunately, QuickTime Player doesn’t record on Mac with audio playing on your screen.

 If you require the audio and visuals from your screen, you can try to raise the volume on your device.
 Hopefully, the built-in microphone on your Mac captures the sound audibly.

-Unfortunately, unless you download another software or plugin, the only default option is to use the built-in microphone for your Apple device.
+Unfortunately, the only default option is to use the built-in microphone for your Apple device unless you download another screen recording software or plugin.

-For those creating demo videos or guides, you can opt to record the audio separately and edit your video to sync with the recording.
+For those creating demo videos or guides, you can record audio separately and edit your video to sync with the recording.
 Even so, this requires a lot more time and effort.

 So, while QuickTime Player is fairly simple to use, its simplicity also limits the purposes you can use it for.

-Here are some other limitations to using QuickTime Player and its screen recording features:
+Here are more limitations when using QuickTime Player for screen recording: